jadebono/python_exercises/README.md

 Write a program that accepts sequence of lines as input and prints the lines after making all characters in the sentence capitalized.
 Suppose the following input is supplied to the program:

 Hello world
-Practice makes perfect Then, the output should be:
+Practice makes perfect

+Then, the output should be:

 HELLO WORLD
 PRACTICE MAKES PERFECT

+Hints:

-Hints: In case of input data being supplied to the question, it should be assumed to be a prompt input from a webpage.
+1. In case of input data being supplied to the question, it should be assumed to be from an input function;
+1. Keep offering the user the faculty of inputting lines until the user inputs a "q";
+1. There is no need for input validation, the program will ignore numbers and special characters;
+1. Use the .upper() method.

 Solution: